 The Malays are native Singaporeans and have the greatest influence over the cuisine on offer.
 However, this is closely followed by two of the world’s most favourite cuisines, Chinese and Indian.

-Here are ten of the best restaurants you can find in Singapore:
+Here are Ten of the Best Restaurants You Will Find in Singapore:

 The chef, Malcolm Lee, is a native Singaporean who uses many family influences to produce a menu that is derived from Peranakan culture, Chinese settlers in the Malay region.
 Dished include grandfather’s curry, crab meat and pickled shallots served in a pastry cup.
 Be sure to keep a little room for dessert, Candlenut is renowned for them.